HomeAdvertisingSmall Site's Google Update Recovery

 • Experience Updates: Greater emphasis on page experience signals including Core Web Vitals

-• Mobile Experience Focus: Enhanced scrutiny of mobile usability and performance
+• Mobile Experience Focus: Closer scrutiny of mobile usability and performance

 According to Google Search Central’s documentation on mobile-first indexing, Google now uses the mobile version of your site’s content for indexing and ranking.
-Small sites that haven’t fully optimised for mobile experience may see significant ranking drops.
+Small sites that haven’t fully optimised for mobile may see big ranking drops.

-This industry perspective highlights why recovery isn’t just about fixing problems—it’s about aligning your site with Google’s evolving understanding of quality.
+That is why recovery isn’t just about fixing problems, it’s about aligning your site with Google’s changing understanding of quality.

-Now let’s translate these insights into a practical recovery framework.
+Here is a framework to work through translate these insights into a practical recovery.
 The most successful small site recoveries follow a systematic approach rather than making random changes.

 1. Diagnose the specific issues affecting your site